ttu/rabbitmq-zeromq-experiments/ZeroMQ/README.txt

 No installation required.
-Uses clrzmq library.
+Uses clrzmq or NetMQ library.

 ----------------------